asrixprime/dialoflow-gptj-banana/README.md

-# dialogflow and GPTJ Integration
+# dialogflow and GPTJ2 Integration
 API written using nodejs for GPTJ connection with Dialogflow.

 ## Steps to install on Windows: